The following article is for entertainment purposes only. It is not intended as scholarly research or as an authority on the topic.

-Welcome to Wild Card Wednesday and another installment of the Original vs. Remake series I do with Tiffany A. White.
+Welcome another installment of the Original vs. Remake series I do with Tiffany A. White.
 This month’s movie is Friday the 13th.
 I’ll do the original, and Tiffany will do the remake on Friday.

 (I’m sort of envious since the remake has the hot dude from Supernatural in it.
 I like his sideburns.)